Marketing Career Opportunities: 9 Common Types of Marketing Jobs

 Is a Career in Marketing for you?

 As you may have learned from reading this page, there are many different types of marketing jobs and marketing roles.
 All of which require different skills.
+Common types of marketing jobs and salary can vary based on a number of factors such as experience, education, and reputation.
 Marketing often appeals to variety of people, from creative thinkers to numbers-minded statisticians.
 Though there are a variety of career paths and different types of marketing companies offering jobs to choose from in this field, be prepared to work long hours, including evenings and/or weekends.
 You must be able to work well under pressure and thrive with looming deadlines and goals hanging above you.